eduMFA/eduMFA/doc/policies/authentication.rst

 If *AutoResync* is enabled and this policy is configured, a user can synchronize his token during authentication via challenge response.

-If privacyIDEA realizes, that the first given OTP value is within the syncwindow, a challenge will be presented to the user saying "To resync your token, please enter the next OTP value".
+If eduMFA realizes, that the first given OTP value is within the syncwindow, a challenge will be presented to the user saying "To resync your token, please enter the next OTP value".
 In contrast to the generic AutoResync a user has to enter the token PIN only once.